 On April 28, 2022, our registration statement on Form S-1 (File No. 333-264159) was declared effective by the SEC for our IPO.
-At the closing of the offering on May 3, 2022, we sold 13,529,750 shares of common stock, which included the exercise in full by the underwriters of their option to purchase 1,764,750 additional shares, at an initial public offering price of \$17.00 per share and received gross proceeds of \$230.0 million, which resulted in net proceeds to us of approximately \$210.3 million, after deducting underwriting discounts and commissions of approximately \$16.1 million and offering-related transaction costs of approximately \$3.6 million.
+At the closing of the offering on May 3, 2022, we sold 13,529,750 shares of common stock, which included the exercise in full by the underwriters of their option to purchase 1,764,750 additional shares, at an initial public offering price of \$17.00 per share and received gross proceeds of \$230.0 million, which resulted in net proceeds to us of approximately \$209.5 million, after deducting underwriting discounts and commissions of approximately \$16.1 million and offering-related transaction costs of approximately \$4.4 million.
 None of the expenses associated with the initial public offering were paid to directors, officers, persons owning ten percent or more of any class of equity securities, or to their associates, or to our affiliates.
 J.P.
 Morgan Securities LLC, SVB Securities LLC, Stifel, Nicolaus & Company, Incorporated and Guggenheim Securities, LLC acted as joint book-running managers for the offering.

-There has been no material change in the planned use of proceeds from our IPO from that described in the Prospectus.
+There has been no material change in the planned use of proceeds from our IPO from that described in the Prospectus dated April 28, 2022 filed pursuant to Rule 424(b) under the Securities Act with the SEC on April 29, 2022.
+As of